decenomy/DSW/doc/README.md

 ### Need Help?

-* See the documentation at the [Ultra Clear Wiki](https://ucrcoin.net/) for help and more information.
+* See the documentation at the [UltraClear Wiki](https://ucrcoin.net/) for help and more information.
 * Join our Discord server [Discord Server](https://discord.gg/VyEGKeZBrV)

 Building
 ---------------------
-The following are developer notes on how to build Ultra Clear Core on your native platform.
+The following are developer notes on how to build UltraClear Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)